BjornDCode/storefront-docs/graphql.md

 Let's take another example:
 With a normal REST API it's common that you have to hit multiple endpoints to get all the data you need.
 Let's say you want some information about a shop, but also a list of products.
 You would hit a `/shop` endpoint to get information about the shop, and after that request is finished you would hit a `/products` endpoint to get the list of products.

-With GraphQL you can do it all in one query.
+With GraphQL you can do it all in one query:

-Let's have another look at our example from earlier:
 ```
 {
     shop {